 - Always be courteous and professional.
 The customs officers are just doing their jobs, and if you are pleasant, they have no reason but to be anything but pleasant back.
 Getting snippy with an agent will only lead to unwanted delays.

 With these suggestions, getting into Europe (and many other destinations) and back into the United States should be as painless as possible.

 My professional experience incorporates logistics.
 Whether it is handling complex litigation, or running a business, being on top of the details are important.
 To that end, I keep a handy chart of things I need to do before I travel.
 I broke them down into two categories.
 The first are things that must be done relatively close to travel.
-The second group are things that should be done about a month out.
-I will make some notes following the chart to explain a few of the non self-explanatory items.
+The second group is things that should be done about a month out.
+I will make some notes following the chart to explain a few of the non-self-explanatory items.

 |Within 24 – 48 Hours of Travel|

 |Organize Travel Wallets with Right Cards and Cash|

 |Make Google Drive Folder Available Offline|

 |Confirm and Print Flight Itineraries and Tickets|

 |Confirm and Print Hotel Addresses and Confirmations|